arosien/scalaz-base-talk-201208/slides.md

  * Monads
  * Applicative Functors
  * Category theory
- * Other really cool stuff
+ * Other really cool stuff you should learn about (eventually)

 ---

-.notes: This is probably not the best way to describe the purpose of the talk.

-    !scala
-    val talkTopics = for {
-      situation <- everyDaySituations
-      when      <- scalaz(situation)
-      how       <- when(situation)
-    } yield when |+| how
+This talk *is* about every-day situations where `scalaz` can:

+ * Reduce syntactical noise
+ * Add type-safety with minimal "extra work"
+ * Provide useful types that solve many classes of problems

 ---

+# Getting Started

 In `build.sbt`: